Residence and Tuition Application

 - NC income tax return

-- NC High School graduates are always designated as NC Residents.
-This does not include GED or Adult HS graduates.
+- Foreign Nationals who graduate from NC High Schools are always designated as NC Residents.
+This does not include GED & Adult HS-graduates and U.S. Citizens.

 - Military personnel, stationed and living in NC and their dependents are eligible for in state tuition after proper documentation is received.
 Download the application